lodomo/CS314-Term-Project/DEVNOTES.md

 11) I didnt make notes...
 Users can send messages to a chatroom now.
     It's kinda broken it doesnt load right away and doesnt show the users name until you refresh the page.

+12) Added a way to add chatrooms.
+    Chat rooms are all independant

+TODO add users to chatrooms. delete owned rooms.